 If your only open space is awkward and steep, terracing allows you easier access to care for your vegetable plants and for harvesting, but it also prevents erosion and helps to retain water in your growing area.

 This allowed us to start growing in good soil immediately.
-I used Smart Pots and planters made from stacked banana stumps.
+I used grow bags and planters made from stacked banana stumps.
 The banana stumps only last a season, but worked for our purposes.
 You could to the same with logs.

 Creating trellises is easy, and it allows you to train certain plants to grow up rather than out.

 This leaves precious square footage for more plants.
 If you have chickens, you might be able to grow some veggies on the outside of their enclosure.
 Or you might try growing from the top down with hanging containers.
 Here’s how to grow upside-down tomatoes and here’s how to grow lettuce in containers.

 With a focus on getting as much mileage as possible out of a small garden bed, this planting method utilizes a special planting mix to assure the best production.
 It’s one of the most popular small garden ideas going.
 While I’ve definitely used my garden beds to grow plants close together, I’ve not used Mel’s mix.